phalcon-orphanage/docs/en/dispatcher.md

 In the code above, we are calculating the controller name, instantiate it and call the relevant action.
 After that we finish the loop.
 The example is very simplified and lacks validations, filters and additional checks, but it demonstrates the normal flow of operation within the dispatcher.

 ## Forwarding
 The dispatch loop allows you to forward the execution flow to another controller/action.
-This is very useful in situations when checking if the user has access to certain areas, and if not allowed be forwarded to other controllers and actions, thus allowing you to reuse code.
+This is very useful in situations when checking if the user has access to certain areas, and if not allowed to be forwarded to other controllers and actions, thus allowing you to reuse code.

 ```php
 <?php